A grant funded program for respite care for children and their families in Buncombe County.

 Or email us at: firstname.lastname@example.org

-- Post Adoption Support Services (PASS)- PASS Is available to children and their families once adoptions are finalized.
+- Post Adoption Support Services (PASS)-PASS Is available to children and their families once adoptions are finalized.
 Services include counseling, crisis intervention, support groups, education, and training are available to children and families once adoptions are finalized.
 These services are designed to address the wide range of issues that adoptive families may face, including transracial adoption, the impact of prior sexual abuse, and attachment disorders.
 For children with emotional problems due to traumatic life events, PASS offers behavioral therapy to support the family and help the child heal from post-traumatic stress disorder.

 - Family Preservation Services (IFPS)- IFPS These services may include in-home interventions to help families at imminent risk of having a child removed from the home or to help families reintegrate children back into their homes after they have been in foster care or other out-of-home placements.
-Services are also provided to children in state custody or who may become involved with the child welfare or juvenile justice systems.

 In order to make a referral to CARING for Children for consideration of services, please print out and complete a Referral Form.
 Fax the form, along with a copy of the most recent PCP and Comprehensive Clinical Assessment (if available) to: (828) 298-4870.
 Please note: You can also download this form, complete the form by typing in the appropriate fields within the PDF form and then email the completed form to email@example.com.
 Completion of the referral form does not guarantee that placement will be accepted.
 Thank you.